exercism/python/exercises/concept/chaitanas-colossal-coaster/.docs/instructions.md

 # Instructions

 Chaitana owns a very popular theme park.
-For some reason, she only has one ride in the very center of beautifully landscaped grounds: The Biggest Roller Coaster in the World.
-Although there is only one attraction, to have the opportunity to ride the hypercoaster, people come from all over and stand in line for hours.
+She only has one ride in the very center of beautifully landscaped grounds: The Biggest Roller Coaster in the World(TM).
+Although there is only this one attraction, people travel from all over the world and stand in line for hours for the opportunity to ride Chaitana's hypercoaster.

-There are two queues for this ride:
+There are two queues for this ride, represented as `lists`:

 1. Normal Queue
-2. Express Queue (Also known as the Fast-track Queue) - People pay extra to access faster the Colossal Coaster.
+2. Express Queue (Also known as the Fast-track) - where people pay extra for priority access.

 You've been asked to write some code to better manage the guests at the park.
-You need to implement the following functions as soon as possible before the guests (and your boss!) get cranky.
+You need to implement the following functions as soon as possible before the guests (and your boss Chaitana!) get cranky.

 ## 1. Add Me to the queue

-Define the `add_me_to_the_queue()` function that takes 4 parameters `express_queue, normal_queue, ticket_type, person_name` and returns the queue to which the person is added.
+Define the `add_me_to_the_queue()` function that takes 4 parameters `express_queue, normal_queue, ticket_type, person_name` and returns the queue with the person's name added.

-1. express queue is a list
-2. normal queue is a list
-3. ticket_type is an `int` with 1 for the express queue and 0 for the normal queue.
+1. ticket_type is an `int` with 1 == express_queue and 0 == normal_queue.
-4. person_name is the name of the person to be added to the respective queue.
+2. person_name is the name (as a `str`) of the person to be added to the respective queue.

 Once you have added the name to the appropriate queue, return the queue that includes the new person.